axelriet/LwMQ.net/docs/guide/messaging.rst

-multi-million messages per second on common hardware for small payloads, and reaching multi-GB per second throughput with large payloads, as well as much reduced latency down to the low microseconds range or better for single one-way messages.
+multi-million messages per second on common hardware for small payloads, and reaching multi-GB per second throughput with large payloads, as well as much reduced latency down to the low microseconds range or better for single one-way messages, and even sub-microsecond in some scenarios.

+LwMQ messaging is entirely asynchronous.
+Messages are posted to prioritized queues without waiting and application can create multiple queues to avoid interlocking its own threads, or use synchronized queues for worry-free multithreading.

+There is no request-and-reply concept in LwMQ.
+What you get in independent channels in one, the other, or both directions, where the traffic is asynchronous and entirely independent.

+One way to look at it is through the lens of a multi-lane interstate superhighway: both directions are high-bandwidth, asynchronous, and independent of each other.

+The northbound (say) traffic does not need to be synchronized in any way with the southbound traffic, and *both direction can be used at simultaneously* at their maximum throughput.

+Similarly, you can have any number of independent lanes in each direction, each independent of each other.
+Just like in real-live you can have a truck lane, multiple regular lanes, and a passing lane with independent traffic, and this in one or both directions in any imaginable configuration.

-Similarly, LwMQ leverages Remote Direct Memory Access (RDMA) for remote peer-to-peer communication.
+LwMQ leverages Remote Direct Memory Access (RDMA) for remote peer-to-peer communication.
 RDMA is a datacenter technology that bypasses the network stack almost entirely (the technology is known as "kernel bypass") and achieves higher throughput and lower latency that what can be reached through typical network stacks on most operating systems.

 LwMQ supports three flavors of RDMA through NetworkDirect v2 providers: